-At the busiest of Tennessee's airports, 16 airlines operate 520 daily arriving and departing flights for more than 14 million passengers a year.
+At the busiest of Tennessee's airports, 17 airlines operate some 500 daily flights for more than 12 million passengers a year.
 With the addition of a British Airways nonstop flight to London in May of 2018, Nashville became an international airport again after more than two decades.
 It also services Canada, the Dominican Republic, Mexico, and Jamaica.

-An award-winning concessions program gives visitors a taste of Nashville right at the airport, with many long-time Music City favorites represented.
+The airport's concessions program gives visitors a taste of Nashville right at the airport, with many long-time Music City favorites represented.
 Unlike at many airports, of-age travelers can enjoy an adult beverage anywhere in the secure terminal areas instead of being confined to the bars.
 (It's akin to the open-container law that you'll find downtown.)
-There is free WiFi available throughout the airport.
+There is free Wi-Fi available throughout the airport.

-Look for the Flying Aces in bright red vests or blazers if you have a question while traveling through Nashville International Airport.
-This group of volunteers deploys throughout the terminals on a daily basis to assist passengers.
+Look for the Flying Aces if you have a question while traveling through the airport.
+This group of volunteers is deployed throughout the terminals on a daily basis to assist passengers.

-As fitting its host-city's nickname, Nashville International Airport greets visitors with art and music through the innovative Arts at the Airport program.
+Fitting its host city's nickname, Nashville International Airport greets visitors with art and music through the innovative Arts at the Airport program.
 Live music performances take place at six locations around the terminals, with more than 700 performances across music genres each year.
 Rotating visual art exhibits join permanent collections for easy viewing of works by some of the state's most acclaimed artists.

-Located just 9 miles from downtown Memphis, the Memphis International Airport sees about 140,000 travelers each month.
-Air Canada, Allegiant, American Airlines, Delta, Frontier Airlines, Southwest, United, and Vacation Express all operate flights into and out of the Memphis airport, among other regional airlines.
+Located just nine miles from downtown Memphis, the Memphis International Airport sees more than four million passengers annually.
+Allegiant, American Airlines, Delta, Frontier Airlines, Southwest, and United all operate flights into and out of the Memphis airport, among other regional airlines.
 (Fun fact: It's the second busiest cargo airport in the world, just behind Hong Kong.)

-Travelers departing from Memphis find plenty of parking in easily accessible economy and long-term lots, with charging stations for electric vehicles and designated spaces for oversize RVs, trailers, and large vans.
+Travelers departing from Memphis can find plenty of parking in the easily-accessible economy and long-term lots, with charging stations for electric vehicles and designated spaces for oversize RVs, trailers, and large vans.

 The airport's Blue Suede Service is a volunteer group of local retirees who answer passenger questions regarding gates, directions to baggage claim and ground transportation, restroom locations, types of restaurants, etc. You can easily spot them in their navy blue vests, white shirts, and khaki pants.
 Look for the clipboard with the Blue Suede Service logo.

-You can get something to eat at the Memphis airport beginning at 5 a.m. with a variety of fast casual and bar and grill-style restaurants serving sit-down and to-go meals throughout the day.
-You can also access free WiFi throughout the terminals.
+There are a variety of fast-casual and bar and grill-style restaurants serving sit-down and to-go meals.
+You can also access free Wi-Fi throughout the terminals.

-McGhee Tyson Airport serves the Knoxville metro area from the field located approximately 12 miles south of the city in the town of Alcoa.
-Allegiant, American Airlines, Delta, and United operate flights year-round, with Frontier Airlines adding seasonal routes during the summer.
-With 130 daily flights, about 20 of which are nonstop, the airport accommodates nearly 2 million passengers a year.
+McGhee Tyson Airport serves the Knoxville metro area from the town of Alcoa, approximately 12 miles south of the city.
+Allegiant, American Airlines, Delta, Frontier, and United operate flights year-round.
+With 120 daily flights, about 20 of which are nonstop, the airport accommodates more than two million passengers a year.